begalv/Retrofy/README.md

 **After:**
 ![Alt](https://github.com/begalv/Retrofy/blob/main/docs/images/after.png)

-Note that all effects used on this example used the default values as arguments. <br /><br /> If you want to adjust the arguments values, you can call the effects methods separately. <br /><br />
+Note that all effects used on this example used default values as arguments. <br /><br /> If you want to adjust the arguments values, you can call the effects methods separately. <br /><br />